jacob-ebey/vite-plugins/examples/r2/README.md

-# Example: hono
+# Example: r2

-This example demonstrates using R2 bindings with Vite.
+An example of using the `@jacob-ebey/vite-cloudflare-plugin` to develop a Cloudflare Worker locally with R2 bindings.

 ## Getting started